emonkak/vim-operator-sort/README.md

 # operator-sort

-**operator-sort** is a Vim plugin to provide operators to sort a text.
-As a sort method, alphabetical order and numerical order are available.
+**operator-sort** is a Vim plugin to provide operators to sort the text.
+You can choose alphabetical order or numerical order as a sort order.

 ## Requirements